Beach days in Weymouth - Bubbablueandme

 Beach days in Weymouth – play, stay and fish and chips

-You can’t go on holiday in the UK and not go to the beach so on our camping holiday to Weymouth we made the most of it.
+You can’t go on holiday in the UK and not go to the beach so on our camping holiday we made the most of it by going to Weymouth beach.

 As soon as the tent was pitched, N was pestering me to go to the beach straight away.
 So we were there late afternoon when the people had thinned out.